juanhuaan/TrojanMap/README.md

 Then using DFS to find is there remains a cycle, call the recursive function ```IsCyclicUtil()``` If there is a cycle return true, and  path will appears on the map.
 Otherwise return false.

+Remarks: The green lines plot all the nodes with their neighbors in the first cycle we found.
+The blue lines only plot the nodes of the first cycle we found.

 Case1:
 <p align="center"><img src="report/5_1.png" alt="5_1" width="500"/></p>
 <p align="center"><img src="report/5_2.png" alt="5_2" width="500"/></p>